TRACKING: Winter Storm Tonight and Thursday Morning

 Winter Storm Warnings and Winter Weather Advisories are in effect through Thursday afternoon.

-A wintry mix (rain/freezing rain/sleet/snow) is likely across our southern counties this evening and tonight.
-As you get north of Cedar Rapids there is less of a chance of a wintry mix.
-If there is, it will be for a shorter time before it changes to snow this evening.

 Snow could be heavy at times overnight across northern Iowa.
-Southern counties will have a light wintry mix.
+Southern counties will have flurries or freezing drizzle.
 The wind is gusty tonight and Thursday with gusts to 30 mph.
 This could reduce visibilities overnight.
 A little less of a concern during the day Thursday.
 Roads becomes slick this evening and will continue to be slick overnight and into Thursday.
 Main roads will improve Thursday afternoon and Thursday night.

 Tonight: Breezy with east wind at 10-20 mph.
 Gusts: 30 mph.